-Most DIY plans are not plans at all.
-They consist pre-made templates that insert your name and the names of your beneficiaries in the right boxes.
-These services create documents and are not plans at all.
-In fact, almost all the DIY services will recommend that you consult with and estate planning attorney to review your documents.
+Most DIY plans are no plans at all.
+They consist of pre-made templates that insert your name and the names of your beneficiaries in the right boxes.
+These services create documents and are no plans at all.
+In fact, almost all DIY services will recommend that you consult with an estate planning attorney to review your documents.

 Protecting Your Assets And Your Loved Ones Is Too Important